maxgrafik/homebridge-tado/README.md

 ## Description

-This plugin exposes tado° thermostats to Apple's HomeKit.
+This plugin exposes tado° thermostats to Apple HomeKit.
 If you already own the HomeKit compatible tado° bridge, this plugin might not be for you.

-I started this project just for fun for my own use and to learn about coding plugins for homebridge.
-This is at an early stage so expect there to be bugs.

 ## Configuration